Carolyn B. McHugh: Legal career

 McHugh served as a law clerk for Judge Bruce Sterling Jenkins of the United States District Court for the District of Utah from August 1982 to August 1983.
 She joined the Salt Lake City law firm now known as Parr Brown Gee & Loveless as an associate in 1983 and was made a shareholder of the firm in 1987.
 During her private legal career, McHugh concentrated her practice in complex commercial litigation, in areas including antitrust, construction, environmental, real estate, financial lending, and title insurance.
 Throughout that time, McHugh also maintained an active pro bono practice, assisting persons of limited means with a variety of legal issues, including family law and minor civil matters, while also serving as a court-appointed guardian ad litem.

 Judicial career

 State judicial service

-In August 2005, McHugh was appointed to the Utah Court of Appeals by Governor Jon M. Huntsman Jr. and served in that capacity until she was appointed a federal circuit judge, eventually succeeded by Kate A. Toomey.
+In August 2005, McHugh was appointed to the Utah Court of Appeals by Utah Governor Jon M. Huntsman Jr. and served in that capacity until she was appointed a federal circuit judge, eventually succeeded by Kate A. Toomey.
 In 2010, the Chief of Justice of the Utah Supreme Court appointed McHugh to serve as a member of the Judicial Conduct Commission to fill the vacancy created when her colleague, Judge Russell Bench, retired on December 31, 2009.
 In 2011, McHugh was appointed as the appellate court member of the Commission on Civic and Character Education, where she served with the Lieutenant Governor, members of the Utah Legislature, and representatives of the State Board of Education.
 On January 1, 2012, McHugh began a two-year term as the presiding judge of the Utah Court of Appeals.